canvas-medical/documentation/collections/_api/patient.md

             description: A human-readable narrative that contains a summary of the resource and can be used to represent the content of the resource.
           - name: extension
             type: array[json]
-            description: Reference the **extension-\*** fields below to see the possible extensions contained in this resource.
+            description: Reference the information at the top of this page to see the possible extensions contained in this resource.
+Please note that the `birthsex` extension is required.
           - name: identifier
             type: array[json]
             description: The identifier list defines additional identifiers that are able to be stored for a patient.